Mark Vlasic

-Mark Richard Vlasic (born October 25, 1963) is a former American football quarterback who played in the National Football League (NFL) for six seasons.
+Mark Richard Vlasic (born October 25, 1963) is an American former professional football player who was a quarterback for six seasons in the National Football League (NFL).
 During this time, he played for the San Diego Chargers, Kansas City Chiefs and Tampa Bay Buccaneers.
 Over the course of his career, he played in 15 games, completed 75 of 142 passes for 762 yards, threw four touchdowns and five interceptions, and finished his career with a passer rating of 63.2.

-A graduate of Center High School and the University of Iowa, Vlasic was selected 88th in the 1987 NFL Draft by the San Diego Chargers.
+Vlasic played college football for the Iowa Hawkeyes and was selected in the fourth round of the 1987 NFL draft by the San Diego Chargers.
 He was a backup for Dan Fouts during his first season, then started two games the following year.
 After not seeing playing time in 1989, Vlasic started the season opener in 1990, his last year with San Diego.
 He played for two seasons with Kansas City and one with Tampa Bay, but was released in 1994, having not had actual playing time since 1991.